Elite Motorsport

-Elite Motorsport is a British motorsport team.
+Elite Motorsport is a British auto racing team.
 A mainstay in the national junior single-seater scene, it participates in the GB3 Championship, GB4 Championship as well as Ginetta one-make series, including the Ginetta Junior Championship.
 It is also active in sports car racing, fielding a McLaren in the GT4 European Series before stepping up to the International GT Open with Ferrari.

-Notable past drivers for the team include Adam Smalley, Harry King, Louis Foster, Javier Sagrera, and Will Macintyre.
+Notable past drivers for the team include Adam Smalley, Harry King, Louis Foster, John Bennett, and Will Macintyre.

 History

 Early years

-According to Elite Motorsport's website, the team was established in late 2011 by Eddie Ives, intending to design, develop and build their purpose-manufactured race car, as well as compete in 750 Motor Club's racing series.
+According to Elite Motorsport's website, the team was established in late 2011 by Eddie Ives to design, develop and build their purposed race cars, as well as compete in 750 Motor Club's racing series.

-In 2014, Elite Motorsport ran their Elite Pulse self-created race car in Sport Specials.
-A year later, the team shifted its focus to Ginetta Junior Championship.
+In 2014, Elite Motorsport ran their chassis (named Elite Pulse) in Sport Specials, before purchasing a Ginetta G40 and entering Ginetta Junior Championship in the following year.

 2020–2021

 In November 2020, Elite Motorsport announced its GB3 Championship (then known as BRDC British Formula 3 Championship) debut in 2021, replacing Lanan Racing.
 In its BRDC F3 debut season, Elite Motorsport signed Javier Sagrera, Tom Lebbon and José Garfias.

 In October 2021, it was announced that Elite Motorsport was one of the first eight teams committed with GB4 for the 2022 season.